KredeGC/BSNet/README.md

 * Connection-based, built on top of UDP with keep-alive packets.
 * Supports both reliable and unreliable packets over UDP.
 * Reliability layer with acknowledgements redundantly sent in every packet.
-* 20 bytes (and 3 bits) of packet overhead.
+* 20 bytes (and 2 bits) of packet overhead.
-* CRC32 to protect against old clients and accidental connections.
+* CRC32 checksum to protect against old clients and accidental connections.
 * Bitpacking mostly based on [BitPackerTools](https://github.com/LazyBui/BitPackerTools), with some improvements.
 * Quantization of floats, Vectors and Quaternions, from [NetStack](https://github.com/nxrighthere/NetStack).
 * Made for .NET Framework 4.6.1 and Unity.

-### What this protects against
+### Protects against casual attacks like
 * IP spoofing (A challenge packet is sent when connections are requested).
 * Replay attacks (All packets have unique sequence numbers, and can't be used multiple times).
 * DDoS amplification (Connection packets enforce padding in messages).